 As FSS below 3.8 GHz is considered to be the same service as above 3.8 GHz, the operation of FSS below 3.8 GHz is covered by the in-band sharing studies in 3.8-4.2 GHz.

-This Report includes also a coexistence study between WBB LMP and VLBI Global Observing System (VGOS) stations operating in few CEPT countries, supporting EU interests as part of the European Critical Infrastructure Project Galileo.
+This Report includes also a coexistence study between WBB LMP and VLBI Global Observing System (VGOS) stations operating in a few CEPT countries, supporting EU interests as part of the European Critical Infrastructure Project Galileo.

 Synchronisation of WBB LMP